SipinSlowly/Roblox-Adopt-Me-Infinte-Money-Method/README.md

 this works because adopt me gives you a free 99 bux on every new account.

-you can make over 60k bux a day.
+you can make over 80k bux a day from this. so basically you get 100 Bux per account.
+800 accounts = 80K bux 😊

 i can create a python/ C# program that automatically does this, but i will only do this if this reaches 5 stars. dm me on discord if this does reach 5 stars, though.